Where is the venue?

 Will there be any food provided?

 A tuck shop will be available throughout the day.
-This is run solely on a trust basis, please donate generously as all proceeds from this will go towards our charity of choice, TBC. so do a good deed and buy sweets, it’s for a good cause!
+This is run solely on a trust basis, please donate generously as all proceeds from this will go towards our charity of choice, TBC.
+So do a good deed and buy sweets, it’s for a good cause!

 Are there showers and changing facilities on site?